adnreTT/adnreTT/README.md

 💻 About Me

-Hello! 👋 My name is André Vinícius de Castro and I’m passionate about technology, programming languages, and foreign languages.
+Hello! 👋 My name is André Vinícius de Castro.
+I’m a skilled professional with qualifications as a technician in Information Technology and Electromechanics.
+I’m passionate about technology, programming languages, and foreign languages.
 I enjoy learning new things, solving problems, and building solutions that make a real impact.

 🧠 Programming Knowledge